onflow/flow-go/consensus/hotstuff/README.md

 In addition to HotStuff's requirements on block validity, the Flow protocol adds additional requirements.
 For example, it is illegal to repeatedly include the same payload entities (e.g. collections, challenges, etc) in the same fork.
 Generally, payload entities expire.
-However within the expiry horizon, all ancestors of a block need to be known to verify that payload entities are not repeated.
+However, within the expiry horizon, all ancestors of a block need to be known to verify that payload entities are not repeated.

 We exclude the entire logic for determining payload validity from the HotStuff core implementation.
 This functionality is encapsulated in the Chain Compliance Layer (CCL) which precedes HotStuff.
+The CCL is designed to forward only fully validated blocks to the HotStuff core logic.
 The CCL forwards a block to the HotStuff core logic only if
+* the block's header is valid(including QC),
 * the block's payload is valid,
 * the block is connected to the most recently finalized block, and
 * all ancestors have previously been processed by HotStuff.